SplitSocks/ElevenLabs-Python/README.md

 # ElevenLabs-Python
-Crafted GUI for ElevenLabs via Python scripting.
+Crafting a GUI for ElevenLabs Useage.

 I am a fledgling scripter.
-I barely understand what I am doing.

-This python script is being developed strictly for Fallout 4 voice lines.
-It could easily be used for other machinations.
-Let me know any ideas that I can add.
+I thought ElevenLabs was friggin awesome so I wanted an easy to use GUI.
+I love Skyrim and Fallout 4 mods and hoped ElevenLabs would bring a new spark.

+Currently, this GUI/script is for exported Dialouge lines from xEDIT or the CreationKit.

+Download the repository.
-open cmd in folder type python tts_window.py Everything should be self explanatory.
+Open cmd in folder type "python tts_window.py"

-This is for converting Fallout 4 dialog exported to csv.

-CSV setup like
+You may need to install a few pip libraries.
+I will eventually paste all that here.
+Forgive any slowness.

+CSV setup is below.
+If any headers are missing, the script won't fire.

+voice_id = The voice you want to use for this line.
+The GUI will allow you to pull a list of voices on your ElevenLabs account for easy retreival. text = This is where you place the text you want parsed by ElevenLabs out_path = I utilized the out_path for the name of the file when exported, so just put the name or w/e is exported to this column by the process.

-voice_id, text, out_path (any other headers here will be ignored) EXAVITQu4vr4xnSDxMaL,"I like butts", .\000323
+voice_id, text, out_path
+EXAVITQu4vr4xnSDxMaL,"I like butts", .\000323